aws-samples/aws-hpc-tutorials/content/05-create-cluster/05-update-cluster.md

 tags = ["tutorial", "create", "ParallelCluster"]
 +++

-We have sucessfully built your cluster and ran your first MPI job.
+We have successfully built your cluster and ran your first MPI job.

 Let's say you want to change your instance type to a different instance type in your compute fleet for example **c6i.32xlarge** .
 In this lab, we will learn how to update your cluster with new instance type.